 "IX.
-The amount of sub-division made under the principal subject-heads depends very greatly upon the
+The amount of sub-division made under the principal subject-heads depends very greatly upon the number of references to be classed.

 "X. As a rule, the references are given from general to more special heads, but not the reverse.
-It is presumed, for instance, that those who wish to consult the literature on 'Aphasia' will turn to 'Brain (Diseases of) and 'Nervous System (Diseases of),' as well as to 'Aphasia,' without being directed to do so by a crossreference under the latter title.
+It is presumed, for instance, that those who wish to consult the literature on 'Aphasia' will turn to 'Brain (Diseases of)' and 'Nervous System (Diseases of),' as well as to 'Aphasia,' without being directed to do so by a crossreference under the latter title.